 One of the fastest ways to burn out is to get inadequate rest.
 Without proper sleep, you will soon find that your energy is depleted.
 Worry and sleep deprivation can also cloud your thoughts.

-So how do you avoid burning out?
-One important step is to first recognize that you are psychologically distressed and then work towards taking steps to improve your well-being.
+So, how do you avoid burning out?
+One important step is to first recognize that you are psychologically distressed and then work towards taking action to improve your well-being.

 Psychological wellness refers to your ability to cope with stress, depression, anger, grief, and anxiety; to problem solve; and to communicate effectively with family, friends, and the rest of the health care team.